+31 December 2020 \$M 31 December 2019 \$M

 Current

-Trade receivables from contracts with customers Receivables from joint venture (i) Other trade receivables Other receivable
+Trade receivables from contracts with customers 223 276

-Non-current
+Receivables from joint venture (i) 60 25

+Other trade receivables 61 96

+Other receivable 56

+344 453

-Receivables from joint venture (ii) Receivables from other entities (iii) Long service leave receivables
+Non-current Receivables from joint venture (ii) Receivables from other entities (iii) 135 14 203 14

+Long service leave receivables 72 65

+221 282

-- 2021 and interest rate of 10%.
-The drawn balance of the revolver loan is \$60 million at 31 December 2020, facility balance is \$80 million (31 December 2019: fully drawn at \$25 million). - ii.
-Middlemount agreed to renew the loan interest free until 31 December 2025.
-At 31 December 2020 this loan has been revalued using the effective interest rate method to \$135 million with the initial difference being recognised against the investment in joint venture (refer Note E2), and is subsequently unwound through profit and loss over the term. - Class WIPS and Gladstone Island Long Term Securities ("GILTS").
-During 2018 the WIPS were revalued to nil from \$29 million, the GILTS were impaired by \$17 million to a carrying value of \$14 million.
+- (i) Current receivables from joint venture includes revolver loans provided to Middlemount Coal Pty Ltd ("Middlemount") with a maturity date of 31 December 2021 and interest rate of 10%.
+The drawn balance of the revolver loan is \$60 million at 31 December 2020, facility balance is \$80 million (31 December 2019: fully drawn at \$25 million). - (ii) Receivables from joint venture includes a loan provided to Middlemount with a face value of \$212 million.
+From 15 October 2020 the shareholders of Middlemount agreed to renew the loan interest free until 31 December 2025.
+At 31 December 2020 this loan has been revalued using the effective interest rate method to \$135 million with the initial difference being recognised against the investment in joint venture (refer Note E2), and is subsequently unwound through profit and loss over the term. - (iii) Receivables from other entities includes the Group's investment in securities issued by Wiggins Island Coal Export Terminal Pty Ltd ('WICET").
+These include E Class WIPS and Gladstone Island Long Term Securities ("GiLTS").
+During 2018 the WIPS were revalued to nil from \$29 million, the GiLTS were impaired by \$17 million to a carrying value of \$14 million.